Contrasting KONE Oyj (KNYJY) & The Competition

-KONE Oyj (OTCMKTS:KNYJY – Get Rating) is one of 723 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
-We will compare KONE Oyj to related companies based on the strength of its risk, analyst recommendations, institutional ownership, valuation, profitability, dividends and earnings.
+KONE Oyj (OTCMKTS:KNYJY – Get Rating) is one of 724 public companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its peers?
+We will compare KONE Oyj to related companies based on the strength of its dividends, earnings, institutional ownership, profitability, risk, analyst recommendations and valuation.

 Profitability